AndrewJBateman/angular-rxjs-arcgis/README.md

 * [ArcGIS API for Javascript CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn) link in `esri-map` component.
 * [ArcGIS for Developers](https://developers.arcgis.com/) offers a full suite of tools and resources to build mapping and analytics solutions.
 Use ArcGIS APIs to create location-based applications for web, desktop, and mobile devices.
 * RxJS subscriptions objects used to represents the execution of observables.
-* Note: RxJS version 6.6.6 used - do not update to v7 as it is is not compatible with Angular v11
+* Note: RxJS version 6.6.6 used - do not update to v7 as it is not compatible with Angular v11

 ## :camera: Screenshots